galaxyproject/training-material/topics/ecology/tutorials/obisindicators/tutorial.md

 >     > ![The obis portal while you wait for the download](../../images/obisindicators/waiting.png "Waiting download")
 >     > * The download can take a while depending on the size of your dataset (here less than 15min)
 >     > * Then click on **Download ZIP file**
->     > * Don't forget to unzip your file on your machine
+>     > * Don't forget to unzip your file on your machine.
 >     {: .details}
 >
 > In the downloaded folder you should have your data either csv format (Occurence.csv) and you must have at least 4 columns containing: latitude, longitude, species and record.